Hiwa takes honours at 2025 Property Industry Awards

 Celebrations all round including Simon Neale holding awards with Brendan Mosely, Campus Life director holding the magnum, and CL associate director Sean Smith to left of the sign.
 Adrienne Cleland, DVC Operations and Register is next to Brendan.

 Celebrations all round including Simon Neale holding award, with Brendan Mosely, Campus Life director holding the magnum, and CL associate director Sean Smith to left of the sign.
-Adrienne Cleland, DVC Operations and Register is next to Brendan.
+Adrienne Cleland, DVC Operations and Registrar, is next to Brendan.

 Hiwa Recreation Centre at Waipapa Taumata Rau, University of Auckland has been awarded the prestigious Rider Levett Bucknall Supreme Excellence Award at the 2025 Property Council New Zealand Property Industry Awards, held at Spark Arena on 13 June.
 The award recognises Hiwa’s outstanding contribution to student well-being, architectural innovation, and community impact.